retaildevcrews/helium/README.md

 ```

-Create and load sample data into CosmosDB
+Create and load sample data into Cosmos DB

 - This takes several minutes to run
-- This sample is designed to use a simple dataset from IMDb of 100 movies and their associated actors and genres
+- This app is designed to use a simple dataset from IMDb of 100 movies and their associated actors and genres
-  - See full explanation of data model design decisions [here:](https://github.com/4-co/imdb)
+  - See full explanation of data model design decisions [here](https://github.com/RetailDevCrews/imdb)

 ```bash